Hong Kong is one of the most famous cities in the world, with an intoxicating mix of Chinese and English cultures, both old and new.

 The tram runs regularly and is cheap and easy, but you might have to wait in line and hop onboard a crowded tram as it’s very popular.

 You can also hike up Victoria Peak if you’re the active type.
-It will take about an hour, but the views are stunning and it’s really worth it.
+It takes about an hour.

 British rule has influenced the city.
 Image by Nic Low on Unsplash.